sjbrown/1kfa/mod_guide_player.md

 Is magic woven from subtle threads that pervade the universe?
 Is it based on words of power?
 Is it high technology hidden in the planet's crust by alien benefactors?
-Is it copied exactly from a concept in your Touchstone List?
+Is it lifted from a concept in your Touchstone List?
 You decide.

 The rules give you a way to have scrappy adventurers begin with magic items.